-1 Cash Payments Equity Award Vesting Other Benefits An amount equal to the annual incentive payment the executive would have received in the then-current year in light of the Company's actual performance as measured against the requirements of the annual incentive plan, pro-rated to the date of termination.
-(1) by the executive that long-term incentive CalCOBRA compensation awards held the continua by the executive that financial, tax long-term incentive CalCOBRA p compensation awards held the continuati by the executive that financial, tax would have vested had the planning serv financial, tax and estate planning services benefit Severance Payment: A payment of 1.0 times the sum of the most recent base salary and annual target incentive payable over 24 months.
-(2) executive continued to perform services pursuant to his employment agreement for 12 months for 24 months and outplacement services for one year.
-(2) Incentive Payment: A payment of 1.0 times the sum of the most recent base salary and annual target incentive payable over 24 months (3) (18 months for Mr. Brewer) from the date of termination.
-(1)
+Cash Payments Equity Award Vesting Other Benefits An amount equal to the annual incentive payment the executive would have received in the then-current year in light of the Company's actual performance as measured against the requirements of the annual incentive plan, pro-rated to the date of termination.
+(1) Accelerated vesting of all long-term incentive compensation awards held by the executive that would have vested had the executive continued to perform services pursuant to his employment agreement for 12 months (18 months for Mr. Brewer) from the date of termination.
+(1) Payment of COBRA premiums and the continuation of the financial, tax and estate planning services benefit for 24 months and outplacement services for one year.
+(2) Severance Payment:

+A payment of 1.0 times the sum of the most recent base salary and annual target incentive payable over 24 months.(2)